Wisconsin’s Healthy Aging Grants: State Support for Older Adult Wellness and Independence

 - Healthy Living with Diabetes – reduced A1C levels, reduced ED visits by 53%

-- Stand Up and Move More – Reduced sedentary behavior by 68 minutes a day, reduced pain and reduced problems performing daily activities.
+- Stand Up for Your Health – Reduced sedentary behavior by 68 minutes a day, reduced pain and reduced problems performing daily activities.

 - Walk with Ease – reduced arthritis pain; increased balance and strength